-Fly ash and economizer ash (a different fraction of the fly ash generated at the plant) were initially collected within enclosed structures at the plant.
+Fly ash, economizer ash (a different fraction of the fly ash generated at the plant), and FGD gypsum were initially collected within enclosed structures at the plant.
 Fly ash was pneumatically conveyed into silos and then loaded into enclosed trucks for either off-site beneficial use or disposal in the on-site landfill.
-Economizer ash was initially managed and stored in a similar manner.
 This material was then disposed of in the on-site Fly Ash Area 1 Landfill.

-The referenced fly ash and economizer ash silos are above ground silos that have controlled loading into enclosed haul trucks.
+The referenced fly ash silos are above ground silos that have controlled loading into enclosed haul trucks.
 Trucks enter under the silos on a concrete pad for loading.
 A chute is lowered on top of the truck and the CCR is then loaded into the enclosed truck.
 The trucks are equipped with lids that are closed mechanically or manually once loading of the fly ash is complete and the chute is removed.
 Fugitive dust potential is minimized by minimal exposure of CCR to the atmosphere through this temporary storage and loading process.
 In the event that de minimis amounts of CCRs were observed on the loading pad, the CCRs were collected and properly disposed.